Chapter Forty Five

 "That never occurred to me.
 Cop says he got such and such from an informant he never has to reveal, and couldn’t if he wanted to, said informant doesn’t exist.
 So it circles back to shortcutting the job by stepping all over the Constitution, to insure continued funding to support more parallel construction that violates rights."

 "Pretty much it.
 All of which could be solved by making drugs legal, monitoring users, developing less addictive alternatives.
 Of course, the drug enforcement industry, gun manufacturers, the judicial system, corporations that run for profit prisons, make bulletproof vests, helmets and other SWAT stuff, all lose that easy highly profitable business.
 So legalization isn't likely to happen.
-They're already fighting marijuana tool and nail."
+They're already fighting marijuana tooth and nail."

 "Oh yeah, that."